 Nothing makes Pharma companies more confident and determined than awareness of their safety and security in case of incidents and commercial theft.
-And there are many “remedies” to protect the company from these inconveniences as well as to comply with the safety regulations.
+And there are many “remedies” to protect the company from these inconveniences and comply with the safety regulations.

 Computer Vision can:

-- and whether there is a leak of dangerous chemicals.
+- Notify about a leak of dangerous chemicals.

 Artificial Intelligence was the first to offer effective solutions to recent world healthcare challenges and significantly boosted Pharma companies.
-Pharma companies widely apply Artificial Intelligence algorithms and systems to predict the behavior of elements and use it to discover new drugs, to predict market demand in drugs, and to promptly find and provide information.
+Pharma companies widely apply Artificial Intelligence algorithms and systems to predict the behavior of elements and use it to discover new drugs, predict market demand for drugs, and promptly find and provide information.
 Artificial Intelligence systems scrutinize the quality of blisters and bottles and validate packaging to fight counterfeits.
-They stand on guard of the safety of pharma personnel in R&D labs and production areas, and in the security issues.
-Owing to little smart pillboxes billions of people can regularly take their medicines as prescribed by their doctors, live better lives, and make this long chain effective.
+They stand on guard for the safety of pharma personnel in R&D labs and production areas and in security issues.
+Owing to little smart pillboxes, billions of people can regularly take their medicines as prescribed by their doctors, live better lives, and make this long chain effective.